osrf/subt/submitted_models/marble_husky_sensor_config_3/specifications.md

 ### Diversions from Physical Hardware of MARBLE Husky
 Computers were installed in the payload area of the husky and these have been roughly modeled (the rail and computer bay are shown in the model.sdf model).
 The MARBLE vehicle uses an AMD Ryzen processor (32-core) with 64 GB of RAM.
 It has a cooling system as well.

-## X4 Validation and Specification Links
+## Marble Husky Validation and Specification Links
 * Vehicle Links:
   * https://clearpathrobotics.com/husky-unmanned-ground-vehicle-robot/

 * Sensor specification links:
-  * Trossen ScorpionX MX-64 Robot Turret - https://www.trossenrobotics.com/p/ScorpionX-RX-64-robot-turret.aspx
   * D435i RGBD Camera - https://www.intelrealsense.com/depth-camera-d435i/
   * Ouster 3D Lidar (64 Channel) - https://ouster.com/products/os1-lidar-sensor/
   * RPLidar S1 Planar Lidar - https://www.slamtec.com/en/Lidar/S1Spec
-  * Vividia HTI-301 LWIR Camera - https://www.oasisscientific.com/store/p504/Vividia_HTi_HT-301_Thermal_Imaging_Camera_for_Android_Phone_and_Tablet_with_IR_Resolution_384x288.html
   * IMU: Microstrain 3DM-GX5-25 - datasheet: https://www.microstrain.com/sites/default/files/applications/files/3dm-gx5-25_datasheet_8400-0093_rev_n.pdf
     * Explanation of sensor parameter derivations:
 	We derived the stddev terms as follows: